MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 # Calls between Dynamics 365 Remote Assist mobile users

-Technicians using Dynamics 365 Remote Assist mobile can now call and collaborate with other Dynamics 365 Remote Assist mobile users!
-This opens up many new scenarios for technicians, including peer-to-peer collaboration with other technicians using Dynamics 365 Remote Assist mobile rather than Microsoft Teams desktop or mobile.
+Technicians using the Dynamics 365 Remote Assist mobile app can call and collaborate with other Dynamics 365 Remote Assist mobile users.
+This opens up many scenarios for technicians, including peer-to-peer collaboration with other technicians using the Dynamics 365 Remote Assist mobile app (instead of Microsoft Teams desktop or Teams mobile).

-A Dynamics 365 Remote Assist mobile user can join a one-to-one or group calls with other Dynamics 365 Remote Assist mobile users.
+A Dynamics 365 Remote Assist mobile app user can join a one-to-one or group call with other Dynamics 365 Remote Assist mobile users.

 > [!NOTE]
-> This guide documents a call between two Dynamics 365 Remote Assist mobile users; learn about group calls with at least three Dynamics 365 Remote Assist mobile users [here](group-calling.md).
+> This article shows a Dynamics 365 Remote Assist mobile user can call another Dynamics 365 Remote Assist mobile user.
+[Learn about group calls with at least three Dynamics 365 Remote Assist mobile app users](group-calling.md).

 ## Prerequisites